Skip to main content

 Zinc is another trace mineral that plays a multifaceted role in thyroid health.
 It is required for the synthesis of thyroid-releasing hormone (TRH) in the hypothalamus, which is the initial signal in the entire thyroid hormone production cascade.
 Zinc also influences the pituitary gland’s release of thyroid-stimulating hormone (TSH).

 At the cellular level, zinc-dependent proteins are necessary for the T3 receptor to bind to DNA and exert its metabolic effects.
-Therefore, a can disrupt the thyroid axis at multiple points.
+Therefore, a zinc deficiency can disrupt the thyroid axis at multiple points.
 Studies have indicated that zinc status can influence serum levels of T3 and T4, and supplementation in deficient individuals may improve thyroid function.

 For individuals on thyroid medication, ensuring adequate zinc intake supports the body’s ability to properly signal for and utilize the hormones that are being provided.